Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Orléans Infanterie

 Although the Duc d'Orléans was officially the colonel of the regiment, the effective commander was the colonel-lieutenant.
 During the Seven Years' War, the regiment ranked 27th and was under the effective command of:

-- since April 7 1746: Charles Auguste de La Cour, Comte de Baleroy
+- from April 7, 1746: Charles Auguste de La Cour, Comte de Baleroy

 Service during the War